yarnpkg/rfcs/accepted/0000-alias.md

 # Summary

-Add an alias system similar to `git alias` to the yarn command.
+Add an alias system similar to `git alias` to the yarn project.

 # Motivation